trlaw/BallBounce/README.md

 # BallBounce
 Bouncing Ball Simulation
-Android simulation with a bunch of bouncing balls implemented with collision constraint solver -Gravity is applied according to orientation of device -Can add impulse to individual balls with touch + drag
+Android simulation with a bunch of bouncing balls implemented with collision constraint solver
+<br>Gravity is applied according to orientation of device
+<br>Can add impulse to individual balls with touch + drag